Skip to main content

 Collection Overview

-The J. Arthur Brown Papers are divided into five series:
+The J. Arthur Brown Papers are divided into seven series:

 Series III: Real Estate and Business Finance Records (1964-1987) cover deeds, terms of sale, as well as rent and expenses for property owned by Brown and his family.